 - Represent companies in negotiating contracts and formulating policies with suppliers.

-Purchasing Managers with little to no experience tend to make between $60830 and $79860 while the more experienced ones make over $139080 per year.
+Purchasing Managers with little to no experience tend to make between $69860 and $90460 while the more experienced ones can earn over $149960 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Purchasing Manager is to move to a higher paying state like DE.
-Right now, the highest paying states for Purchasing Managers are DE, NJ, RI, MO and TX.
+One of the easiest ways to increase your salary as a Purchasing Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for Purchasing Managers are NJ, NY, CO, CA and DC.

-3 other factors that can increase your salary as A Purchasing Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Purchasing Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Purchasing Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Associates degree.
+We asked other Purchasing Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.

 Pros and Cons